-Say you have four credit cards with a total credit limit of $20,000 and a total of $3,000 in credit card debt.
+Say you have a total credit limit of $20,000 on your credit cards and a total of $3,000 in credit card debt.
 You now have a pretty low credit utilization ratio of 15%.
 But say you no longer use two of your cards, which together have a total credit limit of $10,000.
 If you close those cards, your credit limit has now fallen to $10,000.
 If you still have that $3,000 of credit card debt, your credit utilization ratio will rise to 30%, all without you adding a single dollar to your debt.

 The exception to this rule?
 If the cards you don’t use also charge annual fees, it might make sense to take the credit hit to eliminate paying for cards that you never use.

 What if your credit is so damaged that you can’t earn approval for a traditional credit card?
 There are alternatives that you can use to rebuild your credit.

 Secured credit cards

 You can apply instead for a secured credit card.
 A secured card acts like a traditional credit card, only your credit limit is based on a security deposit that you first provide to the issuing bank.
 If you deposit $600 with the bank, your credit limit will be $600.

 This offers protection to financial institutions: If you fail to make your payments, the bank can take the money out of your security deposit.
 Because of this protection, it’s easier for consumers with low credit scores to qualify for secured cards.